godot-go/godot-go/README.md

 | windows/amd64 | Yes                             | Yes                   | Unknown   |
 | windows/386   | Yes                             | Unknown               | Unknown   |

 * The Github Workflow [test_windows](.github/workflows/test_windows.yaml) tests building on a Windows machine.
-However, tests fail to finish when running with godot windows distributed binaries.
+However, tests stall indefinitely and thus the results are unknown.

 My development environment is on Ubuntu 20.04; therefore, support for Linux is primary for the project.
 The project also compiles for Windows and MacOS, but issues may pop up that might not be caught by the continuous integration process.
 Please feel free to file issues as they come up.